Datafable/gbif-dataset-metrics/documentation/coordinates-bar.md

 ## Suggestions for improvement

-For valid coordinates, assess the precision (e.g. up to 1km, 100m, etc.) to better indicate the fitness for use.
+For valid coordinates, calculate the precision (e.g. up to 1km, 100m, etc.) so the user can better assess the fitness for use.

 ## Suggestions for GBIF